 It Takes a Village -2-

-Now, let's move on to the second point, which has been on my mind and offers a slightly different perspective to the first.
-The former encouraged us to include the family, friends and mentors around us who can speak into our lives, support us and encourage us during the challenging years of parenting.
+Now, let's move on to the second point, which has been on my mind and offers a slightly different perspective from the first.
+The former encouraged us to include the family, friends, and mentors around us who can speak into our lives, support us, and encourage us during the challenging years of parenting.

 In our very independent culture, we need to regain the beautiful idea that it takes a village.

 But I often ask myself, have we misunderstood the quote?
-The quote doesn’t suggest, that we ourselves give up our role as parents and give it to the grandparents, child care or a nanny, that’s not what it means.
-But that’s often what we see in our western culture, we have given up our main care giver role all together.
+The quote doesn’t suggest that we ourselves give up our role as parents and give it to the grandparents, child care, or a nanny; that’s not what it means.
+But that’s often what we see in our Western culture: we have given up our main caregiver role altogether.
 This may seem shocking, but let's do some maths.
 How many hours a week do you spend taking care of your children, and how many hours do other people, who don't share your values, spend doing the same?
 It's a pretty sobering outcome, isn't it?
 Or are you still the primary caregiver?

 It takes a village” doesn’t mean handing our kids over for others to raise.